 - To increase the palatability of a pharmaceutical preparation.

-- Psychologically increase the quality of drug without improving particular therapeutic effects.
+- Psychologically increase the quality of the drug without improving particular therapeutic effects.

 Flavoring agent vs Fragrance

-Flavoring agents are single or blend of chemical compounds that are consumed orally and appreciated by both smell and taste while fragrances are single or blend of chemical compounds only for external use and appreciated only by smell.
+Flavoring agents are single or blends of chemical compounds that are consumed orally and appreciated by both smell and taste while fragrances are single or blended chemical compounds only for external use and appreciated only by smell.

 In conclusion, remember that men are less sensitive to odors than women.
 There is a precise link between chemical structure and taste but no precise link between chemical structure and odor.